Ignatiocalvin/customGPT/README.md

 ## Run
 Once repository is cloned locally, go to the project directory and run ```gradio customLLM.py```.
 The terminal will then return the addresses gradio is hosting on.

+## WIP
+- Using chainlit to create a UI for the chatbot.